codepath/android_guides/Using-Context.md

 ### ArrayAdapters

-When constructing adapters for a [[ListView|Using-an-ArrayAdapter-with-ListView#defining-the-model]] or a [[RecyclerView|Using-the-RecyclerView]], typically `getContext()` is usually called during the layout inflation process.
+When constructing adapters for a [[ListView|Using-an-ArrayAdapter-with-ListView#defining-the-adapter]] or a [[RecyclerView|Using-the-RecyclerView]], typically `getContext()` is usually called during the layout inflation process.
 This method usually uses the context that instantiated the ArrayAdapter:

 ```java
      if (convertView == null) {